faymaz/LevHaci/README.md

 # Levhacı - PerfBoard Design Tool

+> ⚠️ **Development Status**: This project is currently under active development and is not yet fully ready for production use.
+Features may be incomplete or subject to change.

 Levhacı is a specialized perfboard (protoboard) design application developed for electronic circuit designers.
 Built with Java and JavaFX, it provides a modern interface for creating professional circuit layouts.

 ## What is Levhacı?